ainzzorl/goodcode/index.md

 ### Why did you choose *Example X* from *Project Y* and not something else?
 It's not nearly the most interesting thing in *Project Y*.

-Because we find that *Example X* satisfies the criteria described above.
+Because we find that *Example X* satisfies the criteria above.
 But there's no reason why there can only be one example from *Project Y*.
 Please [suggest adding another example](https://github.com/ainzzorl/goodcode/issues/new?assignees=&labels=new+example&template=new-example-proposal.md&title=%5BNEW+EXAMPLE%5D+PROJECT+-+TITLE).

 # Contributing